Chat with us, powered by LiveChat Skip to main content

 The use of telehealth addiction treatment services significantly increased during the COVID-19 pandemic.
 It is a relatively innovative and new treatment approach to helping people with alcohol and substance misuse disorders.
 Essentially, it is virtual outpatient rehab you receive from the comfort of your home.

 You still work with an intake specialist to determine and create a personalized addiction treatment program.
 The only difference from an in-person program is that you virtually participate in your treatment.
 At Buckhead Behavioral Health, we offer telehealath treatment services in our partial hospitalization and intensive outpatient program.
-This includes psychiatric sessions, individual therapy sessions, and group therapy sessions in a HIPPAA-compliant and confidential video conferencing platform.
+This includes psychiatry, individual psychotherapy sessions, and group therapy sessions in a HIPPAA-compliant and confidential video conferencing platform.

 Treatment Options Available via Telehealth